Zalman Shimon Dworkin

-Zalman Shimon Dworkin was the Chief Rabbi of the Jewish community in Crown Heights, Brooklyn, and a member of the Chabad Hasidic movement.
+Zalman Shimon Dworkin was the Chief Rabbi of the Jewish community in Crown Heights, Brooklyn, and a prominent member of the Chabad Hasidic movement.

 Biography

 Dworkin was born in 1901 in Rogachov, Belarus.
 He emigrated to the United States in 1958.
-He served as the Crown Heights Jewish community's chief rabbi until his passing in 1985.
+He served as the Crown Heights Jewish community's chief rabbi until his death in 1985.
 Dworkin was succeeded in this role by Yehuda Kalmen Marlow.

 As Dworkin was a Chabad Chassid, his rabbinic authority was sought by the Lubavitcher Rebbe, Menachem Mendel Schneerson.